rogyar/storyboard/README.md

 - Make sure var/storage.html is writable by webserver

 ## Usage

 - To write some content into the storage, just pass the content via `data` parameter using POST request to http://yourstoryboard.com/?token=yourtoken (change to your own URL)
+- If you want to append a new content to the stored in the storage, pass the `append` parameter additionally http://yourstoryboard.com/?token=yourtoken&append=1 (change to your own URL)
 - To read the written content just go to the index page http://yourstoryboard.com/?token=yourtoken (change to your own URL)

 You are also able to edit the template file.
 For this change `templatePath` value to some custom template and make your changes inside of this template.